Appearance

 Feeding

-Turkeys forage on the ground by scratching with feet to uncover food; they feed two to three hours after dawn and before dusk.
+Turkeys forage on the ground by scratching with their feet to uncover food; they feed two to three hours after dawn and before dusk.

 Predators